BrandonTang89/databases_project/README.md

 These internally call the relevant CMake build commands.

 ### Build and Run without Nix
-I believe if you have the right GCC version installed, the following should also just work:
+I believe if you have the right GCC version (15.2.0) installed, the following should also just work:
+- `cmake --preset release` to configure the project
 - `cmake --build --preset release -j 8` to build the project
 - `./build/release/databases_project` to run the project